wylswz/wylswz.github.io/Haskell/Haskell.md

 [Monday Morning Haskell](https://mmhaskell.com/)

 Haskell is a declarative (functional) programming language.
-You know what is functional programming, so I'll skip that part.
+You know what is functional programming, how to use functions as first class values, writing recursive programs, doing function composition and currying/uncurrying, so I'll skip that part.
 This introduction will start with some basic stuff like data type.

 ## `type`, `data` and `newtype`
 At the beginning of this article, let's make sure we don't mess up some of the terminologies in Haskell in terms of data types.
 When we manipulate data types, there are three keywords that we might use, `type`, `data` and `newtype`.